stefan-alex02/UBB-Y3-AI-Research/README.md

 - [ ] maybe refactor the dataset code in order to be easy to run experiments with different datasets
 - [ ] maybe report train and val accuracy during training as well (not only the loss)
 - [ ] integrate diffusion classifier (reuse dataset and metrics code so that we can be sure that the results obtained with the two models are comparable)

+## Additional TODOs for dataset processing
+- [ ] (?) add an option to choose between having an extra validation set out of the training set or using cross-validation, by randomly splitting or using fixed splits (choosing may be done in the config file)
+- [ ] (?) for cross-validation, try to keep the same distribution of classes in each fold
+- [ ] plot distribution of content of each of the train and test sets (and percentage out of the total dataset)
+- [ ] plot class distribution for loaded dataset (to show class imbalance)